HenrikSamuelsson/logseq-se-pkb/pages/Wild Pointer.md

 - Prevention strategies:
 	- Initialize the pointer directly at the point of declaration.
 	- As a backup we can also explicitly set to `NULL` to be able to  safely check if it’s usable before dereferencing.
+	- Compile with strict compiler warnings enabled.
+	- Use a static analysis tool.
+	- Favour static allocation when possible.